izamghali/izamghali/README.md

 ## About me :v:

-Hello, I'm a creative front-end developer based in Indonesia :indonesia:
+Hello, I'm a front-end developer based in Indonesia :indonesia:

 I'm currently learning Full-stack at [Codecademy](https://www.codecademy.com/learn/paths/full-stack-engineer-career-path) and three.js with [this guy](https://github.com/brunosimon) in [here](https://threejs-journey.com/) 🌱